ManticoreGamesInc/platform-documentation/src/tutorials/text_entry_validation.md

 #### Create CensorWords Function

 Create a function called `CensorWords`.
 This function will receive the text from the text entry box that will be used in the validation check.
 Looping through the `WORD_LIST` table, each word in the `Find` column can be checked against the `text` parameter.
-If there is a match, then the text is updated by replacing the found wound with the replacement word.
+If there is a match, then the text is updated by replacing the found word with the replacement word.
 Finally, the `PET_NAME` text is updated with the modified `text` value.

 ```lua
 local function CensorWords(obj, text)